 The most widely used measure of sales performance.
 It simply tells you your competitor’s hold over the market for a certain product or service.
 A major share might suggest a complete monopoly.
 A small percentage of various competitors reads as “excess competition” for a product or service.
-Dividing your competitor’s sales volume by the total market volume you can derive the percentage market share of your competitor.
+By dividing your competitor’s sales volume by the total market volume, you can derive the percentage market share of your competitor.

 Determine your Competitive Position